 GOAL

-The State-Federal Joint Pipeline Office (JPO) was created in March 1990 to facilitate coordination, collaboration, and communication between State and Federal agencies in carrying out their oversight responsibilities of the Trans-Alaska Pipeline System (TAPS) and to potentially administer a proposed pipeline project to commercialize Alaska’s North Slope natural gas.
+The State-Federal Joint Pipeline Office (JPO) was created in March 1990 to facilitate coordination, collaboration and communication between State and Federal agencies in carrying out their oversight responsibilities of the Trans-Alaska Pipeline System (TAPS) and to potentially administer a proposed pipeline project to commercialize Alaska’s North Slope natural gas.
 The scope of the JPO may potentially be increased to include petroleum and natural gas pipelines within the State of Alaska and the adjoining Outer Continental Shelf under the respective authorities or jurisdiction of one or more of the participating agencies or agency division.2 The JPO is an appropriate intergovernmental structure where agencies can carry out their respective agency missions.
 The agencies share a desire to develop a system-wide approach to pipeline oversight and, while each agency has a unique mission, collectively, the participating agencies focus their resources on oversight activities that facilitate the safe and reliable transportation of oil and gas to market.
-The activities are intended to maintain or enhance the integrity of pipeline systems, protect public health, safety, property, and the environment through all phases of a pipeline project including pre-application, application, design, construction, operation, maintenance, termination, and abandonment/removal.
+The activities are intended to maintain or enhance the integrity of pipeline systems, protect public health, safety, property and the environment through all phases of a pipeline project including pre-application, application, design, construction, operation, maintenance, termination and abandonment/removal.
 Specific agency responsibilities are described in Attachment 1.

 PURPOSE